sr320/paper-Temp-stress/methods-rna2.md

 #methods-RNAseq

 Total RNA was extracted using Tri-Reagent per manufacturer’s instruction.
 Potential DNA carry-over was removed from extracted RNA using the Turbo DNA-free treatment according to the manufacturer's instructions (Ambion).
-Libraries were prepared using the Illumina TruSeq RNA Sample Preparation kit according to the manufacturer’s protocol (including bar-coding for multiplexing).
-Samples were multiplexed where three samples were run in one lane for Illumina Hiseq 100 bp paired end sequencing.
+Messenger RNA (mRNA) enrichment, library preparation, and sequencing was performed by GENEWIZ.
+Poly(A) enrichment was performed using NEBNext® Poly(A) mRNA Magnetic Isolation Module (New England Biolabs).
+Illumina sequencing libraries were prepared with the NEBNext® Ultra™ RNA Library Prep Kit for Illumina® (New England Biolabs) and each library was uniquely barcoded with the NEBNext® Multiplex Oligos for Illumina® (Index Primers Set 1) (New England Biolabs).
+All six libraries were multiplexed and run on a single lane on a HiSeq2500 (Illumina), with a read length of 100bp (single end).

 RNA-seq analysis was carried out using the TopHat2 suite in the iPlant Collaborative Discovery Environment.
 Specifically TopHat2-SE was used to align the six libraries (3 individuals, pre and post heat shock)  to the _Crassostrea gigas_ genome.